You booked the flight. Planned the route. Packed your bags.

 The amount of travel insurance companies on the market is overwhelming.
 In my opinion, I have found it difficult to sort through the viable options.
 It wasn’t until I started trying out different travel insurance companies for different trips that I started to figure out which companies are legitimate and work well for my travel style.

-To save you the stress and hassle that we’ve gone through, we’ve laid out the 4 best travel insurance companies on the market:
+To save you the stress and hassle that we’ve gone through, we’ve laid out some of the best travel insurance companies on the market:

 Safety Wing is a startup that was established to solve a major problem with the digital nomad lifestyle – what do you do if you get sick abroad?
 If you come from a country with universal healthcare it can be daunting facing your first medical bills.
 Even those from insurance based systems will be horrified to discover the cost of setting up different plans in every country.

-The health insurance plan offered by Safety Wing aims to remove these barriers.
-You are covered in almost every country in the world so you won’t have to worry about researching the different healthcare systems of everywhere you visit.
-They also offer online healthcare insurance for companies that employ digital nomads – so it might be worth chatting to your boss about it.
+The health insurance plan Safety Wing offers aims to remove these barriers.
+It covers you in almost every country in the world so you won’t have to worry about researching the different healthcare systems of everywhere you visit.
+They also offer online healthcare insurance for companies that employ digital nomads.
+So it might be worth chatting to your boss about it.

 Beyond health insurance they also offer regular travel insurance.
 This covers you for things like missed flights, theft and lost baggage.
 They’ll even cover you for emergency flights home – a major cost that many digital nomads forget to consider.
 This is one of the most comprehensive travel insurance plans available to those that work remotely.